zenecture/neuroflow/README.md

 The learning rate is a partial function from iteration and old learning rate to new learning rate for gradient descent.
 The `batchSize` defines how many samples are presented per weight update and `parallelism` sets the thread pool size, since each batch is processed in parallel.
+Another important aspect is the numerical type of the net, which is set by explicitly annotating the type `Double`.
+For instance, on the GPU, you might want to work with `Floats` instead.
 Have a look at the `Settings` class for the full list of options.

 Be aware that a network must start with one `In`-typed layer and end with one `Out`-typed layer.
 If a network doesn't follow this rule, it won't compile.